sefu-alv/work-day-scheduler/README.md

 The workday scheduler allows you to add appointments or reminders and saves them into your local storage.
 So in case you refresh the page it will still be saved on your screen.

-## Features
-- Displays the date
-- Simple to use
-- Efficient

 ## usage

 1. Clone the repository: `git clone https://github.com/sefu-alv/work-day-scheduler`